holunda-io/zeebe-go-spencer/README.md

 1) Install Go

-2) Install Zeebe zbctl
+2) Install latest released Zeebe zbctl

+    cd $GOPATH

+    mkdir -p github.com/zeebe-io/

-    go get github.com/zeebe-io/zbc-go
+    git clone github.com/zeebe-io/zbc-go

+    git checkout 0.7.0

-    cd $GOPATH/src/github.com/zeebe-io/zbc-go
+    cd zbc-go

     make build

     sudo make install

+3) Checkout our project to `$GOPATH/src/github.com/holunda-io/zeebe-go-spencer`

-3) If you are not on MacOS replace 0.0.0.0 in docker-compose.yml and main.go with your docker ip.
+4) If you are not on MacOS replace 0.0.0.0 in docker-compose.yml and main.go with your docker ip.

 ## Run it